astelvida/vue-terminal/README.md

 # vue-terminal

-> A Vue.js component, that mimics a terminal in the browser Type `help` to see available commands
+A Vue.js component, that mimics a terminal in the browser.

+Type `help` to see available commands.

 ## Build Setup